The Limits of Long-Context Reasoning in Automated Bug Fixing: Conclusion

 \section{Conclusion}

 Although SWE-bench is valuable for testing coding agents, it is not suitable for long-context evaluation.
 Our results challenge the assumption that repeated calls in agentic settings naturally lead to long-context use.
 In RAG/oracle experiments, models failed to solve long-context tasks in a single shot.
-Recently, LongCodeBench introduced LongSWE-Bench, a similar benchmark to our RAG/oracle setting, showing that open-source models achieved only single-digit solve rates, and the best closed-source model (Gemini 2.5 Pro) solved just 22\% \cite{rando2025longcodebenchevaluatingcodingllms}.
+Recently, LongCodeBench introduced LongSWE-bench, a similar benchmark to our RAG/oracle setting, showing that open-source models achieved only single-digit solve rates, and the best closed-source model (Gemini 2.5 Pro) solved just 22\% \cite{rando2025longcodebenchevaluatingcodingllms}.
+In essence, our observations are two-fold: 1) we need more long-context focused versions of SWE-bench to test long horizon coding tasks and 2) the current model capabilities are not sufficient to perform well on long-context (single-shot) code debugging.
 Taken together, these results underscore the need for targeted advances in software engineering agents that explicitly address long-context reasoning, rather than assuming such capabilities will emerge naturally from agentic interaction alone.